|

 - PALMER:

-from an old nickname, Palmer, for someone who had been on a
+"a pilgrim," someone who had been on a

 pilgrimage to the Holy Land and brought back a palm branch as proof that

-they had actually been there, from Latin palma, meaning "palm
+they had actually been there.

 - PALMIRO:

+tree."
 This name is sometimes given to

 babies born on